cldf/cldf/examples/README.md

 One of the design goals of CLDF was to make re-use of existing tools for linguistic data possible.
 As an example, we can convert the CLDF dataset to the legacy custom tab-delimited export of WALS features (e.g. http://wals.info/feature/1A.tab), using tools from the [`csvkit` package](https://csvkit.readthedocs.io/):
-- We use `csvjoin` three, to augment the `ValueTable` with metadata about languages, parameters and feature values.
+- We use `csvjoin` three times, to augment the `ValueTable` with metadata about languages, parameters and feature values.
 - The we use `csvcut` to prune the excess columns and re-order the remaining ones.
 - Using `sed` we replace the first line, thereby renaming the columns.